Kramer84/KarhunenLoeveFieldSensitivity/README.md

 ## Written with :

-* [openTURNS](https://github.com/openturns/openturns) - Codes and methods for efficient sensitivity analysis - CODE
+* [openTURNS](https://github.com/openturns/openturns) - An Open source initiative for the Treatment of Uncertainties, Risks'N Statistics.
-* [anaStruct](https://github.com/ritchie46/anaStruct) - 2D efficient finite element analysis in python       - EXAMPLE
+* [anaStruct](https://github.com/ritchie46/anaStruct) - Analyse 2D Frames and trusses for slender structures.
+Determine the bending moments, shear forces, axial forces and displacements.

 ## Authors